A Multivariate Realized GARCH Model: Empirical Analysis

 We include nine stocks in our analysis.
 Three stocks from the energy sector, CVX, MRO, and OXY, three stocks from the Health Care sector, JNJ, LLY, and MRK, and three stocks from the Information Technology sector, AAPL, MU, and ORCL.

-We construct close-to-close daily returns for the individual stocks using close prices from the CRSP US Stock Database.
-These prices are adjusted for the stock splits and dividends.
-Intraday transaction data were obtained from the TAQ database and these were cleaned in accordance with the methodology suggested in \citet{BNHLS:2009}.
-From the high-frequency data, we compute the $9\times9$ multivariate realized kernel estimates for each of the trading days in our sample, $\mathrm{RM}_{t}$.
-The diagonal of $\mathrm{RM}_{t}$ defines the vector $x_{t}$, and the corresponding realized correlation matrix, $Y_{t}$, and the latter is transformed by $y_{t}=g(Y_{t})$.
-Hence, $Y_{t}$ is subjected to the same transformation as $C_{t}$, so $y_{t}$ can be interpreted as an empirical measurement for $\varrho_{t}$.
+We construct close-to-close daily returns for the individual stocks using closing prices, adjusted for stock splits and dividends, from the CRSP US Stock Database.
+Intraday transaction data were obtained from the TAQ database, and these were cleaned in accordance with the methodology detailed in \citet{BNHLS-RKpractice:2009}.
+From the high-frequency data, we compute the $9\times9$ multivariate realized kernel estimates for each trading day, $\mathrm{RM}_{t}\in\mathbb{R}^{9\times9}$, and these are used to define $x_{t}\in\mathbb{R}^{9}$ and $y_{t}\in\mathbb{R}^{36}$.